neilpeterson/github-ado-sync/README.md

-# Sync GitHub issues with Azure DevOps Boards
+\# Sync GitHub issues with Azure DevOps Boards

 This solution deploys an Azure Function (PowerShell) that creates an Azure DevOps Boards work item for each GitHub issue raised on a named repository.
-All supporting infrastructure is also deployed.
-An Azure Monitor alert is created that sends an email to a named address when a function failure occurs.
+An Azure Monitor alert is also created that sends an email to a named address when a function failure occurs.

-**Source Control**

-Once deployed, the Azure Function is connected to the GitHub repository, where the function is stored and configured for manual sync.
-The ARM template includes logic to remove this source control integration.
-See the parameters and examples for details on how to deploy without source control integration.

-**Configuration**
+## Configuration

-Once deployed, copy the Azure Function Url and use the value in a GitHub webhook.
+Once deployed, copy the Azure Function Url and use it as the **Payload URL** value in a GitHub webhook.

-## Solution depolyment parameters
+## Solution deployment parameters

 | Parameter | Type | Description |
 |---|---|---|